mtvtech/aws-bootcamp-cruddur-2023/journal/week3.md

 Incoorect username or password:
-This shows the expected error message before adding more codes and making the signin in paage fully fuctional.
-This shows cognito integraation to cruddur is correct.
+This shows the expected error message before adding more codes and making the signin in page more fuctional.
+This shows cognito integraation to cruddur is correctly.

 ![image](https://user-images.githubusercontent.com/124897604/227407271-f2fbdc4f-aa59-4a3f-953e-e59183deaa5e.png)

 Implement  custom signup page.

-After updating the "SignupPage.js" and replaced onSubmit,
+Updating the "SignupPage.js" and replaced onSubmit line of code :

 ![image](https://user-images.githubusercontent.com/124897604/227408302-1fe6e54d-bd2a-478a-bfce-747f1f55b572.png)